cmdr-nova/cmdr-nova.github.io/_posts/2024-10-08-python-serve-my-rss-feed-for-me.md

 Have you ever thought to yourself, "Man, why do I have to copy/paste blog post links and then also post them?
 I have more important things to do, like jorkin it in the club, you know, with my peanuts."

-Well, friend, you are in luck today.
+Well, friend, you are in luck today!

 Meet <a href="https://github.com/cmdr-nova/blog-poster" target="_blank">Blog-Poster</a>.
 He'll dig into your RSS feed, post whatever's new straight to Mastodon, and then archive it in a permanent ignore list, just so he's sure never to mistake something that's old, for something new.